alexandru9027/ProtectorFramework/README.md

 ## Description
  -Tests are separated in tests suites
-- From the command line you can easily switch between tests.Run tests: using commands like `protractor protractor.conf.js --suite homepage`
+- From the command line you can easily switch between tests.
+Run tests: using commands like `protractor protractor.conf.js --suite settings`

 ## Arhitecture